 In this example, I'll extract pages from a PDF version of Nestlé Group's Consolidated Financial Statements for 2016.

-The process I'll be illustrating is quite similar for other web browsers, including Firefox, Safari and Internet Explorer, and is identical in Opera.
+The process I'll be illustrating is identical in Opera and quite similar in Firefox, Safari and Internet Explorer.

 Find your PDF document in Windows Explorer, then right-click on it and

 Open With -> Google Chrome.